satish1901/bisque-dev/docs/guides/errors.md

 ```

 #### 2. Import Error on a library
+  - Issue:
-  - Issue: ImportError: libhdf5_serial.so.100: cannot open shared object file: No such file or directory
+    - ImportError: libhdf5_serial.so.100: cannot open shared object file: No such file or directory
+    - Shows pytables related warning/issues when you start server
-  - Solution to fix the installed packages
+  - Solution is to fix the installed packages
 ```
     pip uninstall h5py tables
     pip install --no-cache-dir tables